vfshera/laraveldocs-vscode/assets/docs/md/10.x/queues.md

 <a name="handling-relationships"></a>
 #### Queued Relationships

-Because loaded relationships also get serialized, the serialized job string can sometimes become quite large.
-To prevent relations from being serialized, you can call the `withoutRelations` method on the model when setting a property value.
+Because all loaded Eloquent model relationships also get serialized when a job is queued, the serialized job string can sometimes become quite large.
+Furthermore, when a job is deserialized and model relationships are re-retrieved from the database, they will be retrieved in their entirety.
+Any previous relationship constraints that were applied before the model was serialized during the job queueing process will not be applied when the job is deserialized.
+Therefore, if you wish to work with a subset of a given relationship, you should re-constrain that relationship within your queued job.

+Or, to prevent relations from being serialized, you can call the `withoutRelations` method on the model when setting a property value.
 This method will return an instance of the model without its loaded relationships:

     /**
      * Create a new job instance.